 Assault on a Police Officer in California

 Individuals can face assault charges for attempting to use force on anyone in California.
-However, PC 241 charges only apply if someone attempts to use force on a police officer.
+However, PC 241 charges only apply if someone attempts to use force on a select group of people.
 Police officers are not the only individuals covered under PC 241.
 This charge applies if someone assaults any peace officer, including:

 - Traffic officers